Lump-Sum Investing 101: Pros & Cons

 Pros of Lump-Sum Investing

 • Potential for Higher Returns: If you invest in a rising market, you stand to benefit from appreciating asset prices on the full amount from day one.
+If you are investing with a longer time horizon (10+ years), research shows that lump-sum investing tends to outperform breaking up your investment.

-• Simplicity: There's no need to remember or automate multiple transactions—one significant investment and you're set.
+• Simplicity: There's no need to remember or automate multiple transactions - one significant investment and you're set.

 • Lower Transaction Costs: Depending on your brokerage or investment platform, you might save on fees by making one large purchase instead of multiple smaller ones.